milgra/milgra.com.2022/server/resources/markdown/blog/2020/04/29 What Did I Learn From Porting My Game To Clojurescript.md

-#What did I learn from porting my game to Clojurescript / WebGL
 _Clojure,Coding_

 I ported Brawl written in C/OpenGL to Cljs/WebGL to see how is it possible to write real-time / heavily stateful apps in a lisp/with pure functions.